Mercedes-Maybach reveals its first all-electric vehicle: The EQS680 SUV

 The Nappa leather used for all seats are for the first time in a Mercedes, now tanned using coffee bean shells to cut the pollutive effects associated with conventional leather tanning.

-The Mercedes-Maybach EQS SUV also gets as standard a Burmester 4D surround sound system comprising of 15 speakers for passenger entertainment of the go.
+Two 11.6-inch displays on the backrests of the front seats will allow users to share content and modify the targeted destination for the navigation system The Mercedes-Maybach EQS SUV also gets as standard a Burmester 4D surround sound system comprising of 15 speakers for passenger entertainment of the go.
 And passenger comfort will be guaranteed thanks to the use of air suspension with continuously adjustable damping as standard.

 Two permanently excited synchronous motors at either axle will offer a total output of 649bhp and peak torque of 950Nm.